dali-lab/dali-challenges/docs/DataChallenge.md

 ### Guidelines

 Honestly, there are none.
 As long as you use one of our provided data sets and incorporate it into your challenge.
+(You can find the data sets in the top level of the directory, and in the folder "data")

 ![](https://1.bp.blogspot.com/-FXZ6p15bHjA/W7IVy1HUu0I/AAAAAAAAO3o/7XeE_5PecD475NIH6IahEF_8v9JC9hrOgCLcBGAs/s1600/01.gif)